nhn/tui.chart/README.md

 * Column Chart<br>
    * A column chart is a type of bar chart.
 Unlike a bar chart, a column chart, position the vertical bar.
 * Line Chart<br>
-   * A line chart is a type of chart which displays information as a series of data by straight line segments.
+   * A line chart is a type of chart which displays information as a series of data by line segments.
 * Area Chart<br>
    * An area chart displays graphically quantitive data.
 It is based on the line chart.
 * Pie Chart<br>